JozeFons/GoLang_Code_Snippets/README.md

 # GoLang_Code_Snippets

-# MYSQL
+# MySQL

+-- BackUp --

 This example uses the mysqldump command to create a backup of the mydatabase database, and writes the output to a file called mydatabase.sql.
 You can then use this file to restore the database if needed.

-Keep in mind that this is just one way to create a database backup in Go, and the specific steps may vary depending on the database system you are using and the requirements of your application.
+# PostgreSQL

+-- BackUp --

+This example uses the pg_dump command to create a binary file format (-Fc) backup of the mydatabase database, and writes the output to a file called mydatabase.dump.
+You can then use this file to restore the database if needed.